 A comforting and hearty dish, this Ground Turkey Spaghetti Squash Casserole is made with ranch dressing, ground turkey, kale, onion, and spaghetti squash and baked in the oven until crispy and golden brown.
-Turkey casserole is packed with protein and healthy fats, is great for meal prep, and is paleo, gluten free, dairy free, and Whole30 approved.
+Turkey casserole is packed with protein and healthy fat, is great for meal prep, and is paleo, gluten-free, dairy-free, and Whole30 approved.

 Last updated on February 25, 2020.

 It’s casserole time of year!
 Even though I had no idea what a casserole was until moving to Texas in my mid-20s, I now love a good healthy casserole.

 And even though we didn’t eat them growing up, the idea for a casserole is pretty genius if done the right way.
 Throw some veggies, meats, sauce, and a binder into a pan and bake it.
 You really can’t go wrong.
 I definitely prefer my casseroles with veggies and protein as opposed to canned condensed soups, flours, or thickening agents, and who knows what else.

 And that is exactly what we are doing in the ground turkey spaghetti squash casserole.
 Made with spaghetti squash, ground turkey, kale, onions, and ranch dressing and using eggs as a binder.
 It’s hearty and comforting, while still being healthy and makes a great meal for the whole family.